EndlingAlien/Alien_Shop/README.md

-# Alien Game Shop
+# Stellar Films

-**Alien Game Shop** is a captivating, atmospheric Unity experience where you explore a quirky alien store through a network of surveillance cameras.
+**Stellar Films (Alien_Shop)** is a captivating, atmospheric Unity experience where you explore a quirky alien store through a network of surveillance cameras.
 This project is a tiny window into a strange, lively world — more vibe and immersion than game.

 ---